frankheat/offsecnotes/content/android/frida/working-with-java-code.md

 ---
-title: "Working with java code"
+title: "Working with Java code"
 weight: 3
 desceiprion: "Learn practical techniques for dynamic analysis and pentesting of Java applications.
 Explore how to enumerate classes and methods, hook functions, and interact with Java objects using Frida."
 ---

-# Working with java code
+# Working with Java code

 For additional details, refer to the [official documentation](https://frida.re/docs/javascript-api/).